javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 alert(user.getName()); // Guest
 ```

-That said, the solution has drawbacks, explained previously: it exposes the original object to the method, potentially allowing it to be passed further and breaking other proxied functionality.
+That said, the solution has drawbacks, as explained previously: it exposes the original object to the method, potentially allowing it to be passed further and breaking other proxied functionality.

 ### Proxy != target

-Proxy and the original object are different objects.
+The proxy and the original object are different objects.
 That's natural, right?

 So if we use the original object as a key, and then proxy it, then the proxy can't be found: